berat-552/LibraryManagementAPI/README.md

 ####

 ## Running Tests
-To run the tests for the project, use the following command:
+To run the tests for the project, use the following command inside the project directory:

 ```sh
 dotnet test